cincheo/jsweet/doc/jsweet-language-specifications.md

 -   In an interface, optional fields can be defined with the `@jsweet.lang.Optional` annotation.

 Definitions can be embedded directly in a JSweet project to access an external library in a typed way.
-In that case, you should specify the `definitions` compilation option so that these definitions can be generated and used by the TypeScript transpiler.

 Definitions can also be packaged in a candy (a Maven artifact), so that they can be shared by other projects.
 See the *Packaging* section for full details on how to create a candy.
 Note that you do not need to write definitions when a library is written with JSweet because the Java API is directly accessible and the TypeScript definitions can be automatically generated by JSweet using the `declaration` option.